johnobriendev/tremendoClient/README.md

 ## Quick Start

 If you want to take Tremendo for a spin, head on over to [tremendo.pro](https://tremendo.pro), register an account (you'll have to confirm your email), and log in!
 It's that easy.
+If you want to check out the repository for the server, head to [this repository](https://github.com/johnobriendev/tremendoServer).

 ## Installation